AlexanderAberg/battleship/README.md

 ### Wireframe

-- Used Balsamiq for Wireframe, the Wireframe has some content that is missing in the project because of lack of time, see also Features Left to Implement in this README, the pictures became also better than expected so therefore will wireframe for home have more images on row and different setup than the actual project also the wireframe is not to scale especially computer.
+- Used Balsamiq for Wireframe, the Wireframe has some content that is missing in the project because of lack of time, see also Features Left to Implement in this README, also the wireframe is not to scale especially computer.

 <img src="assets/images/wireframe-phone.png" alt="Wireframe for Phone">
 <img src="assets/images/wireframe-tablet.png" alt="Wireframe for Tablet">